Participating in peer review

 Likewise: try “You could consider including…” instead of “You didn’t include…”

-• Being vague or overly positive – “It was just all good!” might feel good to hear but doesn’t help in a concrete way.
+• Being vague or overly positive – “It was all good!” might feel good to hear but doesn’t help in a practical way.

-• Overloading your listener – Don’t try to cover too many points, or exhaustive detail.
+• Overloading – Don’t try to cover too many points, or provide exhaustive detail.
 If it’s not possible to say what you mean clearly and concisely, reconsider whether you need to say it at all.

 • Comparing with others – Evaluate your peer against the requirements of the task, not other students.